dimon-ua/pands-weekly-tasks/README.md

 ## Repository Structure
 - Each week, the repository includes:
-- A specific task or problem to solve.
+- A problem to solve of a specific task
 - Python scripts implementing the solution.
 - Supporting files, if required.